Songonge/Power-BI-Projects/Retail Analysis/Retail_Sales_Case_Study.md

 > [!NOTE]
 > The dashboards were designed to provide stakeholders with a clear and actionable view of key performance indicators (KPIs), enabling them to monitor growth, identify trends, and make data-driven decisions in real time.

+## Challenges Faced
+While building the dashboards, I faced so many challenges, such as:
+- Creating a bar chart that highlights the maximum bar with a different color, and having the y-axis label and data labels above the bar.
+So, I ended up creating a simple bar chart highlighting the bar with the maximum value in a different color.

+- Making the length of the previous year bar pass that of the current year.
+I added the previous year to the column and bar charts using Error Bar.
+However, I could not increase the Previous year bar to be longer than the current year bar, since the maximum length is 10.

+- Using the integrated bookmark navigator in Power BI.
+I did not want to create three pages of a dashboard.
+So, I decided to use bookmarks to switch from one dashboard to another.
+It took me time to create the bookmark navigation from scratch for it to work properly the way I wanted, but I eventually found my way around it.

+- Creating the map chart with bubbles.
+The Retail Sales dataset I used did not contain the latitude and longitude columns.
+As a result, I could not create a map chart with bubbles.
+So, I settled for the filled map chart.

 ## Recommendations
 Based on the analysis, the following strategies are recommended: